Privacy Notice

 11. International transfers

-We generally do not transfer your personal data out of the UK.
-However, whenever we are required to transfer your personal data out of the UK (for example where a third party supplier is located outside of the UK), we ensure a similar degree of protection is afforded to it by ensuring that appropriate safeguards are implemented, including any of the following:
+Whenever we are required to transfer your personal data out of the UK (for example where a third party supplier is located outside of the UK), we ensure a similar degree of protection is afforded to it by ensuring that appropriate safeguards are implemented, including any of the following:

 • We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the UK government.